jm3/rocker-panel/README.md

 ```

 # Content type
 You can specify content type with field `type` in your content.
 For example static pages can be set as type `page` which are excluded from recent posts and all posts page.
-You can use site params `excludedTypes` and `disableDisqusTypes` to control which page types are excluded from recent posts and Disqus comments respectively.

 ```
 ---